adivya-jain/GetScholar-Backend/README.md

 # GetScholar-Backend
-/all-scholarship view all scholarships
+"/all-scholarship" view all scholarships <br>
-/addscholarship add a new scholarship
+"/addscholarship" add a new scholarship